 Cord blood can be stored in the public or private umbilical cord blood banking companies, as we said before.
-Most often, most of the people prefer the public umbilical cord blood banking institutions, such as Carolina, due their standard and regulatory guidelines.
+Most often, most of the people prefer the public umbilical cord blood banking institutions, such as Carolina, due to their standard and regulatory guidelines.

-On the other hand, private umbilical cord blood banking companies are costly and were not strictly subjected to regulatory review in the past.
+On the other hand, private umbilical cord blood banking companies are costly and were not strictly subject to regulatory review in the past.
 Nowadays, that situation has changed as umbilical cord blood banking companies are accredited in AAAB.
 The third type of umbilical cord blood banking organizations are called hybrid banks where public and private sections coexist.
 One of these cases could be CBR, the Cord Blood Registry.
 However, hybrid banks suffer from ethical, economical and social controversies.